SAML SSO with Auth0 as Service Provider and as an Identity Provider

 In the same screen, click on the red "DEBUG" button.

 That will trigger a login screen from tenant 2, the Identity Provider.

-Log in with the credentials for tenant 2.
+Log in with the credentials for the user you created above.

 If your configuration is correct, you will see a screen titled "It works!"